 CPI Employment Opportunities

-Required: Experience with software development and/or maintenance in the C programming language.
+- Experience with the C programming language.

 Global Navigation Satellite Systems (GNSS) Signal Monitoring and Analysis

 The U.S. Naval Observatory (USNO) Earth Orientation (EO) Department provides Earth orientation parameter data to the U.S. Government and international organizations.
 The EO Department’s GPS Analysis Division is an International GNSS Service Analysis Center, producing GPS-based and GNSS-based estimates of satellite orbits, Earth orientation parameters, tropospheric delays, and satellite and receiver clock offsets multiple times per day.